 resource.type="audited_resource"

-resource.type="audited_resource" resource.labels.service="bigquery.googleapis.com"
+resource.type="audited_resource" resource.labels.service="cloudfunctions.googleapis.com"

 Filter the log entries

-You can modify which log entries a logs panel displays by modifying the values of the following fields or menus:
+You can modify which log entries a logs panel widget displays by modifying the values of the following fields or menus:

 The remainder of this section provides additional information about how to filter your log entries.

-Filter log entries by date
+Example: filter log entries by date

 When you are investigating an incident, you might want to restrict the log entries to those entries that are in a specific time interval.
 To configure the log entries to on show logs that are in a fixed time interval, do one or both of the following: